metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Polynomial evaluation algorithm

-This algorithm is used to calculate a distributed key share (a secret key) from `incoming_partial_secrets` (which are one `outgoing_partial_secret` from every participant) during the distributed generation of a distributed private key, using [Lagrange polynomial evaluation](https://en.wikipedia.org/wiki/Polynomial_evaluation), according to the [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).
+This algorithm is used in the calculation a distributed key share (a secret key) during the distributed generation of a distributed private key, using [Lagrange polynomial evaluation](https://en.wikipedia.org/wiki/Polynomial_evaluation), possibly according to the [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).

-A list of the `incoming_partial_secrets` secret keys is used as polynomial coefficients.
+A list of the `base_secrets` secret keys is used as polynomial coefficients.

 A 32-byte BLS12-381 big-endian scalar / Fr point is used as an index for this key share.
 It is obtained by converting the participant's `key_share_ID` to a 256-bit big-endian unsigned integer.